Saab B engine: Turbo

 Saab's emphasis was on torque, rather than maximum power.
 The turbocharged B engine was distinguished from earlier turbo engines by its use of a small, low-mass impeller able to spin up quickly, and the pioneering use of a wastegate to control boost pressure.
 A feature unique to the early Turbo engine was Saab's use of the exhaust manifold pressure to modulate the wastegate, allowing boost to decrease slowly at high engine speeds.
 This resulted in a broad, usable torque curve.
 Power was up 23% over the naturally aspirated version, while torque rose 45%.

 Changes to the turbocharged B engine included reducing the compression ratio to 7.5:1 with special pistons, and adding sodium-filled exhaust valves, a revised camshaft, an oil cooler and a Garrett AiResearch T3 turbocharger with oil-cooled bearings and the above-mentioned external wastegate.

 The turbocharged B engine was used in both the 99 and early 900 models.

 Dual-fuel

 An alternative-fuel version of the Saab 99 GL called the Petro was developed by the joint venture Saab-Valmet and built at the Valmet factory in Uusikaupunki.
-This model had dual fuel tanks - one for petrol and one for either kerosene or turpentine, the latter being produced from paper-mill byproducts in Finland, the only market where the car was sold.
-The engine was started on petrol, then automatically switched to the other fuel, although the driver could select petrol only with a manual override switch.
+This model had dual fuel tanks - one for gasoline and one for either kerosene (sold as "petroli" in Finland) or turpentine, the latter being produced from paper-mill byproducts in Finland, the only market where the car was sold.
+The engine was started on gasoline, then automatically switched to the other fuel, although the driver could select gasoline only with a manual override switch.
 Low-compression pistons from the Turbo were used in this version of the engine, as was the electronic ignition.
 The Petro first appeared in 1980.
 Running on 67 octane kerosene the engine produced 85 hp at 5600 rpm.
 3,756 Saab 99 GL Petros were built.